keptn/keptn/usecases/production-deployments/README.md

 1. Save the changes to that file.

 1. Now it's time to commit your changes.
-First locally, and thne pushing it to the remote repository.
+First locally, and then push it to the remote repository.

     ```console
     $ git add .